tiyegordon/Ada-Application-2018-Tiye-Gordon-Resume/README.md

 Columbia, SC (Apr 2016 to Aug 2016)
 * Assessed key competitiveness aspects of the agribusiness cluster in South Carolina
-*  Monitored and tracked team project milestones and deliverables pertaining to the development of an export assistance program plan to sustain and scale SC agribusiness expansion goals across state government agencies
+*  Monitored and tracked team project milestones and deliverables pertaining to the development of an export assistance program plan to sustain and scale South Carolina agribusiness expansion goals across state government agencies
 *  Identified high potential export markets and developed a go-to-market strategy plan for a $10 million new market opportunity as a means of fueling state economic development
 *  Awarded South Carolina Competitiveness Fellow and recognized high achievement in strategy and policy analysis
 *  Served as bilateral trade delegate to Vietnam